Siphusauctum: Description

+Taxonomy

+Species

 Siphusauctum gregarium was described in 2012 from numerous fossils recovered from the "Tulip Beds" strata of the Burgess Shale of Yoho National Park, British Columbia, Canada.
 The generic name comes Latin siphus ("cup" or "goblet") and auctus ("large"), referring to the general shape and size of the animal.
 The specific epithet comes from Latin gregalis ("flock" or "herd") referring to the large numbers of specimens recovered.
-It is the only species classified under the genus Siphusauctum and the family Siphusauctidae.
-The seeming presence of a digestive tract and anus suggest that it is a member of Bilateria, but it cannot be assigned to any subgroup with confidence.
+This species is colloquially referred to as the "Tulip Animal" due to its similar shape to the flower, and this colloquial name is also where the Tulip Beds derived their name from, due to the abundance of Siphusauctum fossils found there.

 In 2017 a new species, Siphusauctum lloydguntheri, was reported from the Middle Cambrian Spence Shale of Utah.

+Affinity

+In its original 2012 description, Siphusauctum was placed as the only member of the family Siphusauctidae, and suggested to have affinities with Bilateria, due to the suggestion that it possessed a digestive tract and anus, characteristic of the group.
+However, later studies suggested that it was likely a member of the stem-group of Ctenophora (comb jellies) instead, due to sharing characteristic large cillia structures with the group.
+While living members of Ctenophora are typically free-living pelagic animals, other suggested members of the ctenophore stem-group, like Dinomischus, Daihua and Xianguangia are also sessile filter feeders.